 While diversion does not always have a financial assistance component, the most effective diversion services provide access to a small pool of flexible funds that provide assistance for households to obtain/maintain housing (e.g. car repairs, child care, grocery gift cards, bus tickets, etc.).
-If a community does not have a pool of flexible funds available, households meeting Category 1 or 4 of the HEARTH Act definition of "homeless" may also be offered CoC Program or ESG Program Rapid Re-Housing financial assistance.
+If a community does not have a pool of flexible funds available, households meeting Category 1 or 4 of the "homeless" definition in Appendix A of this document may also be offered CoC Program or ESG Program Rapid Re-Housing financial assistance.